bugbrekr/MeridianCore/docs/Framework for MeridianCore.md

 > 2xx - Success\
 > 3xx - No idea yet.\
 > 4xx - Client error\
-> 5xx - A very bad server error, is definitely reported in the logs.
+> 5xx - A very bad server error, should be definitely reported in the logs.

 Anyways, these codes will be documented in-detail in a separate document, later.